jptacek/JPtacek.com/src/documents/2014/05/thatConference-ways-to-hack-your-day-to-better-health/index.html.md

  embracing the awesomeness of community that [Clark Sell](http://www.csell.net/) and rest of the wizards at That Conference have created, give me some of your tips!
 What do you do to keep healthy during the day?
-Feel free to sound off in the Disqus comments below with ideas and comments!
+Feel free to sound off in the Disqus comments below with ideas and discussion!